Skip to content

 I recently checked insurance prices for my mom, who is planning to visit me – I noticed that comparison platforms like EKTA or INSU BUY help find really good deals.

-Transportation and accommodation in the USA
+Transportation and Accommodation in the USA

 The first thing I understood after moving was how dependent on cars Americans are.
 Public transportation infrastructure is much less developed than in Europe, especially outside major cities.